 This master’s degree in reading is offered through the College of Education.
 It aligns with the standards established by the International Literacy Association.
 This online master’s in reading combines coursework with observational and practice-based learning experiences.

 Earn a Master’s in Reading: Elementary Education Emphasis From GCU

-The Master of Arts in Reading with an Emphasis in Elementary Education enables candidates to explore best practices in supporting literacy in collaborative settings.
-This degree uniquely qualifies candidates to apply advanced theories in corrective reading strategies and instructional methods.
-Students will learn how to encourage the development and maintenance of literacy-rich environments and the integration of literacy across curricular areas.
+This reading education degree program is designed to explore best practices in supporting literacy in collaborative settings.
+You will be taught to apply advanced theories in corrective reading strategies and instructional methods.
+In addition, you will explore how to encourage the development and maintenance of literacy-rich environments, and the integration of literacy across curricular areas.

 - Methods of engaging learners of diverse backgrounds and skill levels

 - Leadership models for the promotion of literacy